pi-ka-bu/LottoTest/README.md

 ## Features

-- Generates combinations of 6 regular numbers from a range of 1 to 37.
+- Generates combinations of regular numbers from a specified range.
-- Includes a power number from a range of 1 to 7.
+- Includes a power number from a specified range.
 - Allows the user to specify the maximum number of consecutive numbers in a combination.
 - Uses parallel processing to speed up the generation of combinations.
 - Filters out combinations that have already appeared in a downloaded CSV file.